t-chamb/dynamo/docs/guides/kv_router_perf_tuning.md

 ## Tuning Guidelines

 Currently, optimal use of our KV router requires understanding your backend engine's capacity and the prefix structure of your data.
 We provide analysis tools for this purpose in the `benchmarks` directory.
 In the future, we plan to enable automatic tuning of our KV router (via `Planner`) using worker feedback metrics and dynamic analysis of data prefix structures (WIP).
+Below are several tips we recommend following.

 ### 1. Consider Total KV Block Allocation